barryclark/jekyll-now/_posts/2015-5-25-First-Postto.md

 title: Test Post for Jai's New Blog
 ---

-Hopefully the world can see this!
-Tomorrow, time to add some styling to this page
+Hi Finishing School classmates!
+Tomorrow, time to add some style to this page